naimur978/VectoQuery/readme.md

 ## Purpose

-**VectorQuery** is an intelligent document Q&A system that empowers you to have conversations with your own documents using cutting-edge Large Language Models (LLMs) and vector databases.
-With an intuitive Streamlit-based web interface, VectorQuery enables you to upload and index various document types (PDF, TXT, CSV, DOCX, etc.), then query them using natural language to receive accurate, contextually-aware answers.
+**InfoGPT** is an intelligent document Q&A system that empowers you to have conversations with your own documents using cutting-edge Large Language Models (LLMs) and vector databases.
+With an intuitive Streamlit-based web interface, InfoGPT enables you to upload and index various document types (PDF, TXT, CSV, DOCX, etc.), then query them using natural language to receive accurate, contextually-aware answers.

 The system leverages **Retrieval Augmented Generation (RAG)** technology to combine semantic document search with powerful AI models, ensuring responses are grounded in your actual document content.
 This approach eliminates hallucinations and provides reliable, source-backed answers.